elisathRS/RecipesApp/Project Spec and App Overview(Milestone 1).md

 **Required Feature**

-- **User selects preferences (recipe name, ingredients, category)**
+- **User selects preferences**
-  - => Displays a personalized list of recipes matching the selected criteria.
+  - => Displays a personalized list of recipes matching the selected criteria(recipe title)
 - **User clicks on the recipe**
   - => Displays detailed information about the recipe, including category, step-by-step instructions,and the country or region where the recipe originates from.
 - **User login and register**
-  - => Users can create accounts and log into the app.
+  - => Users can create accounts,sign in, and sign out of the app.

 This spec outlines the core functionality and features of the Recipe Explorer App, designed to offer users a seamless and immersive experience in discovering, exploring, and experimenting with a wide variety of culinary delights.